 Finally, Twitter saves me more time than it costs.
 Writing 140-character messages is hardly an investment, but finding the material for them is.
 And that’s where the power of Twitter kicks in: other people tweet too.
 They save you lots of searching and lead you to fascinating articles you’d never find yourself.

 Facebook is mostly known as the social network where you put online all your personal information to share with your friends.
 In several ways, this feels like the 21st century man’s misguided attempt to reach the Warholian 15 minutes of fame.
 If you use Facebook in a personal and private way, it is hard to imagine this network can actually help your research.
 So the solution is simple: don’t.
 Let me explain.

 My Facebook profile is my professional profile—and no, I do not have another one and never will.
+(Update: I have deleted my Facebook profile as of 2019, since it no longer provided the professional value described here.)
 I refuse to give a company details on my private life, yet I want to profit from the social networking powers Facebook has to offer.
 Therefore, here is what you’ll not find on my profile:

 - pictures I only want close friends to see

 - status updates on my personal feelings

 - views on personal matters such as politics and religion

 I find this highly logical.
 As a pragmatic, I assume that everything I put online will be visible to everybody, even though I have privacy settings that say otherwise.
 But here’s the twist.
 While conventional wisdom would say “don’t put stuff online you don’t want the whole world to see,” my Facebook mantra is: